Computational Chemistry, biology, Physics, and materials science Online Courses

 – Galileo Galilei

 Molecular Dynamics (MD) simulation is one of the most effective computational tools and has numerous applications in physics, chemistry, biochemistry, and materials science.
-However, proper employing of MD without understanding its theoretical backgrounds is arduous, if not impossible.
-This article explains some of the most essential molecular dynamics simulation concepts in a nutshell and without
+However, the proper employing of MD without understanding its theoretical backgrounds is arduous, if not impossible.
+This …

-In experimental sciences, computational or in silico methods are a set of techniques for estimating features of atomic/molecular systems by modelling their structure or predicting atomic/molecular processes by simulating them on a computer.
-Nowadays, computational methods are extensively used in experimental sciences and form various branches like computational chemistry, computational physics, computational biology, and etc.
+Computational or in silico methods are a set of techniques for estimating features of atomic/molecular systems by modelling their structure or predicting atomic/molecular processes by simulating them on a computer.
+Nowadays, computational methods are extensively used in experimental sciences and form various branches like computational chemistry, computational physics, computational biology, etc. Read More